axonivy/project-build-plugin/README.md

  - Update engineListUrl in [ci build](Jenkinsfile) and in [release build](build/release/Jenkinsfile)
 - Run the [release build](build/release/Jenkinsfile) on the release branch
 - Merge the Pull Request for next development iteration
-- If you have created a new release branch, then manually raise the version on the master branch to the next major or minor version by executing the following command in the root of this project:
+- If you have created a new release branch, then manually raise the version on the master branch to the next major or minor version by executing the following command in the root of this project and make the steps in 'preperation' on the master branch :

 ```bash
 mvn versions:set -DnewVersion=10.0.0-SNAPSHOT -DprocessAllModules -DgenerateBackupPoms=false